 The door creeks as I push it open just enough to squeeze my body and my duffel bag through.
-I've been bringing supplies back to my apartment from the hospital each time I've been here to check up on him, so I've acquired a lot of medical supplies in case I need to use it.
+I've been bringing supplies back to my apartment from the hospital each time I've been here to check up on him, so I've acquired a plethora of medical supplies in case I need to use it.
 I quietly make my way down the hallway and stop at the room he's been in for the past three months.
 I sit on the bed outside of his room that blocks the entrance and crack the door open, briefly peeking in just to make sure he's still there.
 He is, so I continue on down to the pharmacy after slipping my knife back into its holder safely on my hip.
 My goal today is to stock up on antibiotics and painkillers, so that's what I do.

 I quietly fill my black duffle up with as many pill bottles, syrenges, needles, and IV bags as I can fit inside.
 Then, I start making my way back towards his room.
 I thought I faintly heard someone calling for a nurse, but I brush it off as nothing and assume it's just my brain faintly recalling a memory from before the turn.
 I stop by the nurse's station to sit my bag down, get out the IV bag he needs, and pick up his file and a pen.
-I've been taking notes on his case and hopefully he'll be waking up from his mini-coma soon.
+I've been taking notes on his case and hopefully he'll be waking up from his semi-coma soon.

 As I make my way back from the nurse's station, I immediately notice that the bed is pushed away from the doorway to his room.
 I quickly tuck the file and IV bag under my arm and run into the room.
 He's missing from his bed and his IV tubing is laying all over the floor.
 He must have woken up and wondered off.
 I need to find him and explain everything to him before he finds out for himself.